Wu River (Yangtze tributary): Course

 The river begins as the Sancha in western Guizhou and flows eastwards about 350 km.
 It then bends north, west and south in a 300 km reach called the Yachi, and receives the Nanming River from the right.
 After the Yachi reach, the Wu makes a broad arc northeast through central Guizhou, picking up fifteen major tributaries including the Yu, Furong and Ya Rivers and flowing through several large hydroelectric dams.
-It then crosses the border into the provincial-level municipality of Chongqing, flows past Wushan, Badong and Zigui, and empties into the Yangtze River at Fuling, some 50 mi east-northeast of Chongqing, in the Wu Gorge of the Three Gorges of the Yangtze.
+It then crosses the border into the provincial-level municipality of Chongqing, flows past Wulong, and empties into the Yangtze River at Fuling, some 50 mi east-northeast of Chongqing, in the Wu Gorge of the Three Gorges of the Yangtze.
 Part of the lower course of the river is flooded by the reservoir of Three Gorges Dam.

 History

 Many small river towns along the Wu, such as Gongtan, date back to as early as 200 A.D.
 Fuling is regarded as the first major town to be built on the river.
 The city was the capital of the ancient Ba state in the Sichuan area.
-During the Qin Dynasty, the region was brought under Chinese control.
+During the Qin dynasty, the region was brought under Chinese control.

 The Wu Gorge is also known as "Golden Helmet and Silver Armor Gorge".
 The name originates from a helmet-shaped rock formation above the river and a silver-colored cliff of slate.
 Another name for Wu Gorge is "Iron Coffin Gorge".